Discover a secret trail of tropical forests, untouched backwaters & virgin beaches in Kerala

 Nature lovers can spend hours watching eagles and other birds by the backwaters, picnic at the Kuruva islands in Wayanad, spot dolphins at the beach in the early mornings, and explore the coconut countryside on a fishing boat or a houseboat.

-Culture seekers can participate in music and dance performances by village artisans, shop for bamboo handicrafts in Bamboo Village, learn to make their own metal craft souvenirs in Kannur, and interact with the fishing and mussel farming communities by the backwaters.
+Culture seekers can participate in music and dance performances by village artisans, shop for bamboo handicrafts in Bamboo Village and interact with the fishing and mussel farming communities by the backwaters.

-Please contact us at shivya@indiauntravelled.com to book your stay.
+Please email us at untravel@indiauntravelled.com to plan and book your travels.

 Day 1 & 2: Homestay at a Coffee Plantation in Wayanad